 - The binding is attached as you would attach traditional quilt binding.
 If you are new to this technique, check out our full binding tutorial.

 - We used a Janome Clear Satin Stitch foot.
-If you are new to binding multiple layers, you could use a Walking or Even Feet foot.
+If you are new to binding multiple layers, you could use a Walking or Even Feet foot or engage your machine’s built-in fabric feeding system.

 - Re-thread the machine with thread to best match the binding in the top and bobbin.